andresmg42/LabEventDriven/README.md

   - Choose partition counts according to expected throughput and consumer parallelism.
   - Monitor consumer offsets to ensure consumers are processing messages in time.

-If you want, I can add a short example producer/consumer snippet to `user-service` or a new example service and update `k8s/scripts/init.sh` to build its image.